theleftcoast/swarm-simplex-bootstrap/readme.md

 ### Bounds

 A bound specifies the minimum and maximum values allowed for each of the 'n' dimensions of the problem space.
-A set of bounds define valid regions of the problem space that a minimization algorithm can search.
-If there are not any bounds for a particular dimension of the problem space (i.e. infinity or -infinity), then specify 'None' for that element of the bound.
+A set of bounds define a valid region of the problem space.
+If there are no bounds for a particular dimension of the problem space (i.e. infinity or -infinity), then specify 'None' for that element of the bound.

 A valid bounds list is a list of bound tuples or bound lists.
 + [(bound_tuple), ... ,(bound_tuple)]